Practice overview

 Property

-• Benedict regularly appears in the County Court in residential and commercial possession proceedings, 1954 Act renewal proceedings, and applications for injunctive relief.
+• Benedict regularly appears as sole counsel in the High Court and the County Court in residential and commercial possession proceedings, 1954 Act renewal proceedings, and applications for injunctive relief.

 • Acting (ongoing) for a well-known retailer in a series of disputes with landlords concerning a tenant in administration’s attempts to assign various leases as part of a pre-pack administration, and the landlords’ attempts to forfeit those leases (led by Zoë Barton KC and Thomas Robinson KC).